SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/Map/OverlapDisplayed.md

 　　![](ThematicMap/img/autoshrink1.png)

-　　When creating a label thematic map for point objects, the "Show Overlap" is unusable and "No Overlap" is enabled, the comparison of above two avoiding functions is shown as follows, by the function "Avoid at Two Directions" the map can include more labels and show more information.
+　　When creating a label thematic map for point objects, the "Show Overlap" is unusable and "No Overlap" is enabled, the comparison of above two avoiding functions is shown as follows, by the function "Avoid at Four Directions" the map can include more labels and show more information.

 　　![](img/TwoDirections.png)